Heritage properties: information for owners

 - the owner is adequately maintaining the property which is determined by Heritage NT

 - any claim must be made within 60 days of the rates being paid

 - no rebate will be paid for rates that when paid were overdue for more than one year.

-The Heritage branch reserves the right to calculate the amount of rates in non standard situations.
+Heritage NT reserves the right to calculate the amount of rates in non standard situations.